-The result of an interpretation, whether automatic or manual, is a sparse representation of a series of horizon and faults.
+Results of seismic interpretation, whether automatic or manual, include a sparse representation of a series of horizon and faults.
 These representations are then transformed into a structural model where faults form a consistent fault network and horizons are correctly faulted.
-By using all of your data, avoiding simplifications, and working within the revolutionary 3D Common Earth Model, the Emerson subsurface modeling solution, powered by SKUA-GOCAD™, ensures accurate interpretations and therefore more accurate geological or reservoir models.
+By using all of your data, avoiding simplifications, and working within the revolutionary 3D Common Earth Model, the Emerson SKUA-GOCAD™ subsurface modeling solution ensures accurate interpretations and therefore more accurate geological or reservoir models.

 - SKUA-GOCAD is able to honor all interpretation data and build a geologically coherent structural model in "one click".